FAQ – Mine Registration and Reporting Program

 How do I find out who owns the mineral rights to a piece of property?

 IMPORTANT NOTE: The Mining and Minerals Division, which focuses on mine land reclamation and collecting annual data on active mining operations, does not administer or have information on mineral rights ownership.

 COUNTY CLERK: Mineral rights are registered with the county clerk of the county in which the rights are located.
 The New Mexico Association of Counties provides a listing of county offices and courthouses.
 The county clerk (free) and/or a private abstract or title company (not free) in the county will have all the associated filed land records.

 BUREAU OF LAND MANAGEMENT (BLM): BLM maintains information on mineral rights.
 The BLM New Mexico Field Office has a public information room located at 301 Dinosaur Trail, Santa Fe, NM 87508, (505) 954-2000, where information on mineral rights can be researched.

 An Internet search for “who owns the mineral rights to my property” will provide links to information.

 Who can tell me where mineral deposits are located?

-The Bureau of Geology and Mineral Resources (NMBGMR) , a division on New Mexico Tech, functions as the state geological survey.
-The Bureau publishes geologic maps, resource maps and other types of publications which talk about the nature and occurrence of mineral resources in the state.
-NMBGR also maintains and extensive collection of core samples, databases, and historical mining maps in their libraries.
+The Bureau of Geology and Mineral Resources (NMBGMR), a division of New Mexico Tech, functions as the state geological survey.
+The Bureau publishes geologic maps, resource maps, and other publications about the nature and occurrence of mineral resources in the state.
+NMBGR also maintains an extensive collection of core samples, databases, and historical mining maps in its libraries.
 They also have a staff of economic geologists and engineers with experience in the New Mexico extractive resources industry.

 Further information about the location of extractive mineral resources can also be obtained form the Minerals Program of the State Land Office, the New Mexico Field Office of the Bureau of Land Management, and from this MMD web page of informational links.